UPDATE 1-New Zealand/Australia Morning Call-Global markets

 EQUITIES

-NEW YORK - U.S. stocks rose the most in nearly two weeks on
+NEW YORK - U.S. stocks jumped on Monday, with the Dow and

 For a full report, double click on